This site may earn money from products or services mentioned in this post.

-If you’ve taken the time to read my related post, How to Find High-Quality, Safe Dietary Supplements, you may have learned that “dietary supplements” is an umbrella term.
+If you’ve read the post, How to Find High-Quality, Safe Dietary Supplements, you learned that “dietary supplements” is an umbrella term.

 It includes several smaller categories, like vitamins, minerals, and herbals.

 Are herbal supplements really “natural?”

 The word “natural” gets thrown around in regards to herbal supplements all the time.

-Yes, the contents (what’s inside of) herbal supplements are in some way derived from natural sources, like plants, roots, and tree bark.
+Yes, the materials that make up herbal supplements are in some way derived from natural sources, like plants, roots, and tree bark.

-Because this obsession with all things “natural” implies inherent safety JUST because the product comes from somewhere in the environment.
+Well, for many people, “natural” implies inherent safety simply because the product comes from something produced naturally in the environment.

 “Natural” doesn’t always mean better or safer.

 Point #1: Supplements do not have a monopoly on nature.

-Some of the best pharmaceuticals we have were also discovered from plants and natural sources.
+Some of the best pharmaceuticals known to man were also discovered from plants and natural sources.

-Digoxin and atropine, two life-saving drugs that were derived from plants.
+Digoxin and atropine are two life-saving drugs that were derived from plants.

 Irinotecan and vincristine, two chemotherapy drugs that were derived from plants.

-Point #2: The plant or natural source that an herbal comes from may very well be “natural,” but that doesn’t mean your supplement is.
+Point #2: The plant or natural source that an herbal supplement is derived from may be “natural,” but that doesn’t mean your supplement is.

 Have you ever looked at the ingredients in your supplements and noticed “blah-blah-blah proprietary blend”?

-The FDA requires supplement-makers to list all a supplement’s ingredients and the amounts of those ingredients on the label.
+The FDA requires supplement-makers to list all of a supplement’s ingredients and the amounts of those ingredients on the label.

-“Blah-blah-blah proprietary blend” is the supplement-maker’s way to get around that.
+Many times, “blah-blah-blah proprietary blend” is the supplement-maker’s way to get around that requirement.

 The company may list out what’s in the proprietary blend, as you can see in the picture below, but they won’t tell you the actual amounts of the ingredients in that blend.